davidgroves/dnssrc/README.md

 - Verify how many servers exist behind a load balanced client address.
 - Verify Anycast is directing you to the correct nodes.

-This tool was originally written in Perl, but has been rewritten in Rust for easier ongoing maintenence and the additon.
+This tool was originally written in Perl, but has been rewritten in Rust for easier ongoing maintenence and the additon of new features.

 # Building and Running DNSSRC.